Crack Cocaine Withdrawal Symptoms, Stages, & Treatment

 3. Medication-Assisted Treatment (MAT)

-While there are no FDA-approved medications specifically for crack addiction, some off-label medications can alleviate symptoms.
-For instance:
+While no FDA-approved medications exist for crack addiction, antidepressants and anti-anxiety medications may help.

 4. Holistic Therapies